 Please send your full application either by post to:

 University of Passau

 German Courses Passau

-If you have offered a place on the AGY programme and fulfil the university entrance requirements, you will receive a registration form.
+If we have offered you a place on the AGY programme and fulfill the University entrance requirements, you will receive a registration form.
 Please fill this in and send it back for a binding registration.
 You are only fully registered for the programme – and have a right to the place offered – after: